CoolBeansProgramming/Bellabeat-Case-Study/README.md

-# Bellabeat: How Can a Wellness Technology Company Play It Smart?
-A Google Data Analytics Professional Certificate Capstone Project.
+# How Can a Wellness Technology Company Play It Smart?
+## A Google Data Analytics Professional Certificate Capstone Project.